 5. Linking Biodiversity, Ecosystem Services and People

 The study of the links between biodiversity and ecosystem services is a relatively new field.
 It is also a particularly challenging one because it requires us to connect up different disciplines and integrate understandings across a range of subject area.
 Once we start to investigate the connection between ecological processes and the needs of people, then it is clear that we have to think of ecosystems in much broader ways – that is as coupled social and ecological systems, or ‘socio-ecological systems’ (SES) (Folke et al. 2003).
 These systems are said to be ‘coupled’ because each component depends on and influences the other.
 And if we are to understand how they work, we need in investigate in detail how people interact and shape the environment thorough their management actions and cultural practices, as well as looking at the underlying biophysical processes themselves.
-The task is a particular challenging one, because as Erikson (2007) notes, despite their mutual dependencies, the interactions between the social and ecological components and highly uncertain and unpredictable outcomes.
+The task is a particular challenging one, because as Erikson (2007) notes, despite their mutual dependencies, the interactions between the social and ecological components are highly uncertain and unpredictable outcomes.
 The recent discussion of the role of wetlands in the context of the migratory routes of birds and avian influenza illustrates just how complex this coupling can be (BOX 2).

 Wetlands in Europe provide us with some particularly good examples of these ‘cultural landscapes’ and are therefore especially useful in helping us to think some of these ideas through.
 This Report will show how socio-ecological systems can be defined and mapped, and how we can use them an accounting units within which we can begin to understand the costs of biodiversity loss.